How Long Does it Take to Learn a New Language?

 The answer is: it depends.

-The biggest determinants in learning a new language are your goals, expectations, and motivation.
-Some language learners are satisfied with learning the basics of a foreign language.
-This is common among world travelers who foresee a need to ask directions, understand a menu, or offer friendly greetings to people they meet in a foreign country.
+What are your goals, expectations, and motivation when you’re learning a language?
+These factors matter the most when you’re trying to figure out how long does it take to become fluent.
+Some language learners only need the basics of a foreign language.
+This is common for travelers who want to ask directions, understand a menu, or offer friendly greetings to people they meet in a foreign country.

 These divergent goals obviously require significantly different time commitments, and a language learner must have a reasonable sense of these differences.
 Understanding the levels of commitment necessary for various levels of mastery can assist you in matching your goals to your expectations, and that goes a long way toward enjoying the learning process and avoiding frustration.

-Motivation plays an important role in determining how long it takes a person to learn a new language.
+Motivation plays an important role in determining how long does it take for a person to become fluent in a new language.
 Decades ago, psychologists identified two basic types of motivation.
 Intrinsic motivation stems from the enjoyment or personal satisfaction a person derives from engaging in a behavior.
 Extrinsic motivation, as the name suggests, is a drive that comes from outside.
 Money and the approval of others are both good examples of extrinsic motivators.

 Instrumental motivation is commonly described as a drive to learn a language for reasons other than the language itself.
 Learners who undertake foreign language study primarily for school credit or as a supplement to their business qualifications are instrumentally motivated.

 Studies show strong correlations between integrative motivation and high levels of language proficiency.
-Learners motivated by the integrative approach pick up pronunciation and accent more effectively, and this is thought to be due to greater empathy toward native speakers of a language.
+Learners motivated by the integrative approach pick up pronunciation and accent more effectively.
+Perhaps due to greater empathy toward native speakers of a language.

 Integrative motivation doesn’t necessarily decrease the time necessary to learn the basics of a foreign language, but it’s not unreasonable to suggest that strong interest in a language and culture might facilitate the journey toward true fluency.

 Another important factor in determining the time it will take you to learn a foreign language is your desired level of fluency.
-Like most things, language fluency exists on a continuum, which can make it difficult for a new learner to understand how long it might take to learn a language.
+Like most things, language fluency exists on a continuum.
+So, it’s hard to gauge what level of proficiency you’re at.

 Fortunately, there are organizations that study language learning and have broken the concept of fluency into distinct categories.
 These categories help you use your desired level of proficiency as a basis for estimating your time commitment.
 The Foreign Service Institute (FSI) offers numbered rating scales to categorize levels of proficiency for new language learners.